shdhawk/home-assistant.io/source/_integrations/heos.markdown

 {% configuration_basic %}
 Host:
-    description: "The hostname or IP address of your HEOS device.
+    description: "The hostname or IP address (e.g., \"192.168.1.2\") of your HEOS device.
 If you have more than one device, select, or enter a host, that is connected to the LAN via wire or has the strongest wireless signal."
 {% endconfiguration_basic %}

 ## Removing the integration